cnspatino/dog-breed-classifier/README.md

 ## Installation <a name="installation"></a>
 This code runs using Python versions 3.*.
 Additional python packages needed for this code are included in the requirements.txt file.

-The packages can be installed by typing the following into your terminal (on a MacOS/Linux system):
+The packages can be installed by typing the following into your terminal (on a MacOS/Linux system) once you're in the directory of this repo folder:

 `pip install -r requirements.txt`